Constance M. Carroll

-Constance M. Carroll is an education leader and advisor in the USA.
-She has been the head of the San Diego Community College District since 2004.
+Constance M. Carroll (born September 12, 1945) is an American education leader and advisor.
+She served as the chancellor of the San Diego Community College District from 2004 to 2021.

 Education

-Carroll was educated at Duquesne University, where she took a BA degree in Humanities in 1966 before spending a year at Knubly University School of Greek Civilization in Athens.
-In 1969 she took a Master's degree in Classics at the University of Pittsburgh.
+Carroll was educated at Duquesne University, where she earned a Bachelor of Arts degree in Humanities in 1966 before spending a year at Knubly University School of Greek Civilization in Athens.
+In 1969 she earned a Master's degree in Classics at the University of Pittsburgh.
 She later graduated from Pittsburgh with a PhD in Classics, having written a thesis on ancient Greek tragedy.

 Career

-Between 1968 and 1972, Carroll held teaching and administrative posts at the University of Pittsburgh, before moving to the University of Maine, where she worked as assistant dean, and later associate dean of the College of Arts and Sciences as well as assistant professor in Classics.
-At the age of 31, she became the youngest Black woman college president in the US, when she took up her role as president of Indian Valley Colleges while still studying for her PhD.
-She also spent time as president of Saddleback College in Orange County, and a year as interim chancellor of the Marin Community College District.
-She spent 11 years as president of San Diego Mesa College from 1993-2004.
+Between 1968 and 1972, Carroll held teaching and administrative posts at the University of Pittsburgh, before moving to the University of Maine, where she worked as assistant dean, and later associate dean of the College of Arts and Sciences as well as assistant professor in classics.
+At the age of 31, she became the youngest Black woman college president in the US when she took up her role as president of Indian Valley Colleges while still studying for her PhD.
+She also spent time as president of Saddleback College in Orange County and president of Indian Valley Colleges in Marin County, where she also spent one year as interim chancellor of the Marin Community College District.
+She spent 11 years as president of San Diego Mesa College from 1993 to 2004.

 Carroll was appointed by President Obama to the National Council on the Humanities for six years in 2011, and served on numerous local, state, and national boards and committees committed to the San Diego region, educational access, and economic excellence.
-Prior to arriving in San Diego, she was president of Saddleback College in Orange County and president of Indian Valley Colleges in Marin County, where she also spent one year as interim chancellor of the Marin Community College District.

 Among a whole range of awards, in November 2019, Carroll won the Lifetime Leadership Award from the Central San Diego Black Chamber of Commerce for her dedication to the San Diego community and increasing educational access in the San Diego region.

 In May 2020 Carroll was appointed to the National Advisory Board of College Promise, which enables deserving students to attend college without payment of tuition; she had previously led the implementation of the Promise program in San Diego.

-In 2020, she announced that she intended to retire in 2021.
+She retired as chancellor on July 1, 2021.

+After her retirement, she became president and CEO of the California Community College Baccalaureate Association, an organization she helped establish.

+In 2023, President Joe Biden appointed Carroll to the President’s Committee on the Arts and Humanities.